-But with a few key exercises you can get a great workout at home, and even better when the weather warms up you can take your workout mat outside and top up your vitamin D at the same time!
+But with a few key exercises, you can get a great workout at home, and in warm weather you can take your workout mat outside and top up your vitamin D at the same time!

 Humans weren’t meant to be locked up in dark, artificially lit and heated (or cooled) buildings from morning until night.
 If you’re feeling a little sluggish or finding your energy lags during the day, try an outdoor workout and you’ll very likely see huge improvements in your overall health and vitality.

 Unless you live in a very hot area, lower temperatures outdoors will mean your body burns more calories to keep you warm, plus wind resistance and uneven grounds add extra challenges for your body to work against.

 Plus there are so many opportunities and resources (all free!) outside you might not have considered using in a workout.
 For example park benches, monkey bars or steps and slopes.
 Some parks even have dedicated trim trails that are a fun but challenging obstacle course.